 Core Members.
 At least one of the two core members must be a member of the Graduate Faculty from the Department of Architecture.
-The remaining member may be from the Department of Architecture, from another UO department, a faculty member from another college or university (see detailed UO Graduate Policy on "Procedure for Appointment of Committee Members who are not on the UO Graduate Faculty"), or a qualified practicing professional or community member with demonstrated expertise related to the dissertation topic (see detailed UO Graduate Policy "Procedure for Appointment of Committee Members who are not on the UO Graduate Policy "Procedure for Appointment of Committee Members who are not on the UO Graduate Faculty").
+The remaining member may be from the Department of Architecture, from another UO department, a faculty member from another college or university (see detailed UO Graduate Policy on "Procedure for Appointment of Committee Members who are not on the UO Graduate Faculty"), or a qualified practicing professional or community member with demonstrated expertise related to the dissertation topic (see detailed UO Graduate Policy "Procedure for Appointment of Committee Members who are not on the UO Graduate Faculty").
 Requests by students for core members from outside the department must be submitted in writing to the Architecture PhD Working Group for approval.
 Additional core members from outside the department may be members of another UO department or as noted below.
 Approval will be based on the goodness-of-fit of the faculty member's expertise with the student's proposed research in light of the following four criteria:

-- PhD or departmental affiliation in a strongly-related field - Specific architecture focus of their research - Familiarity with architecture as a discipline and with UO architecture and its traditions of scholarship - Expertise and/or scholarship in relation to sustainable design at a scale central to the student's dissertation.
+- PhD or departmental affiliation in a strongly related field - Specific architecture focus of their research - Familiarity with architecture as a discipline and with UO architecture and its traditions of scholarship - Expertise and/or scholarship in relation to sustainable design at a scale central to the student's dissertation.